Maruti Dzire-rivalling compact sedan gets a facelift, with RDE and E20 compliance.

 Its front seats aren’t the best out there because the cushioning is a touch too firm; adults with broader body frames will find them to be narrow; and taller folk will feel the absence of adjustable head restraints.
 It gets better at the rear with ample support and space on offer, and a comfy backrest recline angle.
 However, due to the car’s narrow width, this bench is best for two adults, rather than three.
 At 402 litres, its boot remains large and practical.

-Hyundai has made the Aura future ready by equipping it with dual front and side airbags as standard, with curtain airbags available in the higher variants.
-Also, safety features like ESP, hill-start assist and automatic headlamps have been added.
+Hyundai has made the Aura future ready by equipping it with six airbags as standard.
+Also, safety features like ESP, hill-start assist and automatic headlamps have been added to the higher variants.

 Convenience features like cruise control and a tyre pressure monitoring system too are part of the package in addition to an 8-inch touchscreen with wired smartphone connectivity, wireless charging, footwell lighting, push-button start, keyless entry, reversing camera, automatic climate control and rear air-con vents, to name a few.

-The Hyundai Aura is neither the most affordable nor the most spacious car in its segment, but it does everything expected from it with great finesse.
-It is extremely user-friendly with light controls and a smooth engine, and the newly added safety features further strengthen its case.
+The Hyundai Aura is priced between Rs 6.5 lakh and Rs 9.11 lakh (ex-showroom), with petrol manual, automated manual transmission (AMT) and CNG-manual powertrains on offer.
+In its current form, this Hyundai is neither the most affordable nor the most spacious car in its segment, but it does everything expected from it with great finesse.
+It is extremely user-friendly with light controls and a smooth engine, and the added safety features further strengthen its case.
 And, in typical Hyundai fashion, it is very well equipped.
 As a convenient commuter, the Hyundai Aura is as good a compact sedan as it gets.

 Also see: